 How do these new approaches fit with more traditional assessments?
 Will the expectations of today’s workforce demand changes in how we gather and use assessment data?

 CCL’s Future of Leader Assessment team has spent a year exploring what’s new in the field.
-While we don’t expect newer assessment tools to invalidate or replace what we use today, they can help us expand our practice in 4 main ways:
+While we don’t expect newer assessment tools to invalidate or replace what we use today, advances in science and technology can help us expand our practice in 4 main ways:

 - Machines as assessors.
 It’s no surprise that machines often outperform humans at assessing important aspects of leader functioning.
 For example, they can use physiological data to evaluate reactions to stress, and language patterns to discern leader characteristics.
 Even when humans are good at making these assessments, machines can often do it faster, giving us data on more people with less effort.